tsantiagoro85/project-4/README.md

 ## Predicting Obesity using Tensorflow Deep Learning
 This analysis aims to predict obesity or overweight status based on various lifestyle and demographic features using deep learning models.
-The dataset is processed using PySpark for initial data handling, followed by the use of a neural network built with TensorFlow.
+The dataset was downloaded from https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition.
+The dataset was then processed using PySpark for initial data handling, followed by the use of a neural network built with TensorFlow.
 The analysis is conducted in multiple stages, focusing on a mix of different features.

 ## Compiling, Training, and Evaluating the Model
 *Data Loading and Preparation:*